 Claudio Carvalho, Rio de Janeiro, Brazil

-In the scene were Laura Gittleson - the real estate agent is killed by Dr Freudstein, we see her body lying on the floor with her eyes closed and her mouth open.
-A few moments later we see Freudstein drag her into the basement and her eyes are now open, but her mouth is closed.
-Then later, when we see her hanging in the basement near the end of the film, her eyes and mouth are both open.
+When Laura Gittleson, the real estate agent, is killed by Dr Freudstein, we see her body lying on the floor with her eyes closed and her mouth open.
+A few moments later, Freudstein drags her into the basement and her eyes are now open, but her mouth is closed.
+When she is hanging in the basement near the end of the film, her eyes and mouth are both open.
 See more

 Mae, time to go home and remember your manners.
 Now that Bob is staying with us, be sure to treat him like a Freudstein.
 For other guests are surely destined to drop in.